ROCm/omniperf/docs/how-to/profile-mode.rst

 2. The second stage collects data for the roofline analysis (this stage can be disabled using ``--no-roof``).

-At the end of profiling, you can find all resulting ``csv`` files in a SoC specific target directory; for example:
+At the end of profiling, you can find all resulting ``csv`` files in a :doc:`SoC <../reference/compatible-accelerators>`-specific target directory; for
+example:

-  - "MI300A" or "MI300X" for the AMD Instinct MI300 family of accelerators
+* "MI300A" or "MI300X" for the AMD Instinct™ MI300 family of accelerators
-  - "MI200" for the AMD Instinct MI200 family of accelerators
+* "MI200" for the AMD Instinct MI200 family of accelerators
-  - "MI100" for the AMD Instinct MI100 family of accelerators
+* "MI100" for the AMD Instinct MI100 family of accelerators

 The SoC names are generated as a part of Omniperf, and do not *always* distinguish between different accelerators in the same family; for instance,